 As of February 2020, there have been reports of extensive deadfall between the Winn Falls Overlook and Cima Creek, obscuring the trail in numerous places.

-As of May 2019, the Greenhouse Trail has been cleared of deadfall along its entire length by a volunteer trail crew, and significant portions of its length were brushed and had the tread improved.
+In of May 2019, the Greenhouse Trail was cleared of deadfall along its entire length by a volunteer trail crew, and significant portions of its length were brushed and had the tread improved.
 While the tread is still narrow or rough in places, it can be easily hiked to the Winn Falls Overlook, and those comfortable hiking a lower quality trail can continue beyond to Cima Creek, Cima Cabin, etc.

 Length: 3.89 mi

 The Greenhouse Trail is accessible from two locations.